artisticat1/obsidian-latex-suite/README.md

 #### Options
 - `m` : Math mode.
+Only run this snippet inside math, shorthand for both `M` and `m`
+- `M` : Block math mode.
+Only run this snippet inside a `$$ ... $$` block
-Only run this snippet inside math
+- `i` : Inline math mode.
+Only run this snippet inside a `$ ... $` block
 - `t` : Text mode.
 Only run this snippet outside math
 - `A` : Auto.
 Expand this snippet as soon as the trigger is typed.
 If omitted, the <kbd>Tab</kbd> key must be pressed to expand the snippet
 - `r` : Regex.
 The `trigger` will be treated as a regular expression
 - `w` : Word boundary.
 Only run this snippet when the trigger is preceded (and followed by) a word delimiter, such as `.`, `,`, or `-`.

 Insert **tabstops** for the cursor to jump to by writing "$0", "$1", etc. in the `replacement`.

+No mode specified implicitly means that this snippet can be triggered _at all times_.
+Multiple modes specified mean that a snippet can be triggered in the given modes, independent of each other.

 For more details on writing snippets, including **regex** snippets, [see the documentation here](DOCS.md).
 You can [view snippets written by others and share your own snippets here](https://github.com/artisticat1/obsidian-latex-suite/discussions/50).